linxicindyzeng/linxicindyzeng.github.io/_pages/about.md

 Welcome!

 I am an aspiring economist interested in labor, public, political economy, and industrial organization.
-I am currently a predoc at Stanford Institute for Economic Policy Research (SIEPR).
+I am currently a PhD student in economics at Columbia University.
+Previously, I was a predoc at Stanford Institute for Economic Policy Research.

 Email: zlxcindy@stanford.edu